-Most of the assets that we show in our accounts are either clergy houses, 'endowments' (i.e. where we can only use the income funds.
+Most of the assets that we show in our accounts are either clergy houses, 'endowments' (i.e. where we can only use the income from rents, dividends or interest) or 'restricted funds'.
+In neither case can we use the capital for general running of the diocese.
+The chart below shows how the total asset value on the diocese's 'books' reduces to a relatively small amount of readily realisable funds.

-But we have to